-With properties of this type and age various parts of the structure, such as joists and lintels, are in direct contact with the main external walls, but are hidden from view behind wall linings etc and cannot be seen.
-Those areas which were not inspected cannot be reported as being free from defect, and any comments regarding the condition of the property must be read in this context.
+With properties of this type and age, various parts of the structure are hidden from view behind wall linings etc and cannot be seen.
+Where timbers are affected by dampness due to the inherent nature of the construction, or have become wet as a result of existing or previous defects in the building fabric, or leaking plumbing etc, it is possible for decay to manifest itself within concealed areas and to only become apparent in the future.
+Hidden areas that were not accessed or inspected cannot be reported as being free from defect, and any comments regarding the condition of the property must be read in this context.